faithchan/projectrepo/README.md

-This read me file is a guide on how to start git.
+This read me file is a guide on how to start git in collab branch.